Our Mothers

-Our Mothers (Nuestras madres) is a 2019 internationally co-produced drama film directed by César Díaz.
+Our Mothers (Nuestras madres) is a 2019 drama film written and directed by César Díaz.
+The film was an international co-production between companies in Belgium, France and Guatemala.

 It follows a forensic anthropologist in Guatemala investigating the disappearance of his father, a guerrilla fighter who went missing in the 1980s.
-It was screened at the 2019 Cannes Film Festival where Díaz won the Caméra d'Or.
+It was screened at the Critics Week section of the 2019 Cannes Film Festival where Díaz won the Caméra d'Or.